funkierfob3180/sqlalchemy-challenge/README.md

 Close your session.

-Part 2: Design Your Climate App
+## --Part 2: Design Your Climate App
 Now that you’ve completed your initial analysis, you’ll design a Flask API based on the queries that you just developed.
 To do so, use Flask to create your routes as follows:

 /